 Q: Tell us about yourself and your career.

 My professional background is in ecological restoration.
-I’ve been at SWCA for about two and a half years as the Director of our Chicago office, and I’ve already learned so much in this role.
+I’ve been at SWCA for about three years as the Director of our Chicago office.

 Q: Why did you choose to lead the Working Parents and Caregivers ERG?

 A: I joined the Women’s ERG and realized there was a need for a specific group for caregivers.
 Many women fall into the caregiver roll, but it isn’t every woman’s experience, and many caregivers are not women.

 Leading the ERG makes me a more intentional caregiver.
 It’s wonderful to connect with people who are sharing experiences and challenges.
 SWCA celebrates how caregivers make our team stronger.
 We acknowledge the diversity of caregivers, in primary and indirect roles, caring for people in their lives in their own unique styles.